 * In lieu of EDGR 502, Teacher Leadership candidates will complete EDGR 506

-EDGR 506 — Character and the Ethics of Leadership
+Character & the Ethics of Leadership

 Organizational leadership is a social phenomenon that occurs when leaders interact with the collective values and vision of others in the organization.
-Educational leadership master’s degree candidates will explore contemporary models of ethical organizational leadership, synthesize a personal statement of vocation informed by their leadership values and assumptions, and test their synthesis against a variety of assignments and practical experiences.
+Candidates will explore contemporary models of ethical organizational leadership, synthesize a personal statement of vocation informed by their leadership values and assumptions, and test their synthesis against a variety of assignments and practical experiences.
 The course also provides a forum where candidates enjoy the opportunity to identify and consider their own character, personal values, and workplace ethics.
 Each will develop an understanding of the critical need for ethical leadership in one's professional, personal and family life, and will appreciate the vital importance of living and modeling such values and, perhaps most importantly, of serving others.